...

 Apply Tack Welding Method

-Like skip welding, tack welding involves creating small, temporary welds – tacks, to hold workpieces together before the firm and final weld.
+Like skip welding, tack sheet metal welding involves creating small, temporary welds – tacks, to hold workpieces together before the firm and final weld.
 It is another excellent technique that helps prevent burn-through and excessive heat build-up.
 Just maintain a small gap of about 1 mm between adjoining metal pieces before creating tack welds.
 Also, it aids joint alignment and welding precision.

-welding sheet metal parts
+sheet metal welding

 Avoid Over-heat

-Indeed, heat is the most integral factor for welding; however, we cannot overemphasize the harmful effects of excessive heat when welding.
+Indeed, heat is the most integral factor for sheet metal welding; however, we cannot overemphasize the harmful effects of excessive heat when welding.
 It can melt the workpieces or create welding defects, like warping and distortion.
 Therefore, it is critical to control the heat output when welding.

 For example, gas welding generates high heat, so it’s best for stronger metals like steel.
 On the other hand, stick welding will better suit thinner materials like aluminum.
 In like manner, with TIG and MIG welding, pulsing the weld currents helps control the heat output.